-(4) The notice shall allow at least fourteen days from publication of the notice for the making of comments.

-(5) A copy of the regulatory impact statement may be available for inspection free of charge, or a copy may be

-Notification of regulatory impact statements availed upon payment of a reasonable fee, at the place, or each of the places, specified in the notice.

-- (6) The regulation making authority shall- - (a) consider all comments and submissions before making the statutory instrument; and - (b) submit a copy of all comments and submissions submitted to the Committee as soon as practicable after the statutory instrument is tabled in the County Assembly or upon request by the Committee.

-9. The requirement for the preparation of a regulatory impact statement under this Part shall not apply to the preparation of a statutory instrument which only provides for-
+- (e) state how and when comments may be made; and - (f) state how consultations about the proposed legislation will take place. - (4) The notice shall allow at least fourteen days from publication of the notice for the making of comments. - (5) A copy of the regulatory impact statement may be available for inspection free of charge, or a copy may be availed upon payment of a reasonable fee, at the place, or each of the places, specified in the notice. - (6) The regulation making authority shall- - (a) consider all comments and submissions before making the statutory instrument; and - (b) submit a copy of all comments and submissions submitted to the Committee as soon as practicable after the statutory instrument is tabled in the County Assembly or upon request by the Committee. - 9.
+The requirement for the preparation of a regulatory impact statement under this Part shall not apply to the preparation of a statutory instrument which only provides unnecessary. for-

+Where regulatory impact statements may be

-- (a) a matter that is not of a legislative character, including, a matter of a machinery, administrative, drafting or formal nature; - (b) a matter that does not operate to the disadvantage of any person (other than a county government entity) by- - (i) decreasing the person's rights; - (ii) imposing liabilities on the person; - (c) an amendment of statutory instrument to take account of the prevailing Kenyan legislative drafting practice; - (d) the commencement of an Act of the county assembly or subsidiary legislation or a provision of an Act of a county assembly or subsidiary legislation; - (e) an amendment of statutory instrument that does not fundamentally affect the legislation's application or operation; - (f) saving or transitional provisions; - (g) a matter arising under legislation that is substantially uniform or complementary with legislation of the county government; - (h) a matter advance notice of which would enable someone to gain unfair advantage; or
+- (a) a matter that is not of a legislative character, including, a matter of a machinery, administrative, drafting or formal nature; - (b) a matter that does not operate to the disadvantage of any person (other than a county government entity) by- - (i) decreasing the person's rights; - (ii) imposing liabilities on the person; - (c) an amendment of statutory instrument to take account of the prevailing Kenyan legislative drafting practice; - (d) the commencement of an Act of the county assembly or subsidiary legislation or a provision of an Act of a county assembly or subsidiary legislation;

-Where regulatory impact statements may be unnecessary (i) an amendment of a fee, charge or tax consistent with announced county government policy.
+- (e) an amendment of statutory instrument that does not fundamentally affect the legislation's application or operation; - (f) saving or transitional provisions; - (g) a matter arising under legislation that is substantially uniform or complementary with legislation of the county government; - (h) a matter advance notice of which would enable someone to gain unfair advantage; or - (i) an amendment of a fee, charge or tax consistent with announced county government policy.

-PART IV-SCRUTINY OF STATUTORY INSTRUMENTS BY A COUNTY ASSEMBLY
+PART IV- SCRUTINY OF STATUTORY INSTRUMENTS BY A COUNTY ASSEMBLY

-10. (1) Every regulation-making authority shall within seven sitting days after the publication of a statutory instrument, transmit a copy of the statutory instrument to the clerk of the county assembly for tabling before the county assembly.
+10. (1) Every regulation-making authority shall within seven sitting days after the publication of a statutory a County instrument, transmit a copy of the statutory instrument to Assembly. the clerk of the county assembly for tabling before the county assembly.

+Laying of statutory instruments before
-(2) The regulation making authority shall submit the statutory instrument under subsection (1) together with an explanatory memorandum in the form set out in the Schedule.

-(3) The clerk of the county assembly shall register or cause to be registered every statutory instrument transmitted to the county assembly for tabling or laying under this Part.

-(4) If a copy of a statutory instrument that is required to be laid before the county assembly is not so laid in accordance with this section-

-- (a) the statutory instrument shall cease to have effect immediately after the last day for it to be so laid; and - (b) any act done under the statutory instrument before it ceases to have effect, shall not be prejudiced.

-11. (1) Every statutory instrument made after the commencement of this Act shall stand referred to the committee or any other committee that may be established for the purpose of reviewing and scrutinizing statutory instruments.
+- (2) The regulation making authority shall submit the statutory instrument under subsection (1) together with an explanatory memorandum in the form set out in the Schedule. - (3) The clerk of the county assembly shall register or cause to be registered every statutory instrument transmitted to the county assembly for tabling or laying under this Part. - If a copy of a statutory instrument that is required to be laid before the county assembly is not so laid in accordance with this section- - (a) the statutory instrument shall cease to have effect immediately after the last day for it to be so laid; - (b) any act done under the statutory instrument before it ceases to have effect, shall not be prejudiced. - 11.
+(1) Every statutory instrument made after the commencement of this Act shall stand referred to the committee or any other committee that may be established for the purpose of reviewing and scrutinizing statutory instruments.

-(2) Nothing under subsection (1) shall be construed as precluding the committee from scrutinizing statutory instruments previously published before the commencement of this Act.

-(3) The provisions of subsection (1) shall not apply to any rules, regulations and orders emanating from a court of competent jurisdiction in Kenya.

-12. The committee shall, in scrutinizing a statutory instrument, be guided by the principles of good governance

-Relevant considerations

-Referral to the committee
+Referral to the committee.